VeraKowalczuk/acept/docs/source/installation.rst

 After the installation
 ----------------------

-Once the project is installed, head to the :doc:`data_setup` section to find out how to set up the data for the project and package and configure it for your needs.
+Once the project is installed and you activated the created virtual environment, head to the :doc:`data_setup` section to find out how to set up the data for the project and package and configure it for your needs.